icholy/ember-brunch/README.md

 * `master` contains some demo code to give an understanding of how things should work
 * `empty` is a clean version of the skeleton with no examples
+* `todomvc` is a port of Addy Osmani's [TodoMVC](http://addyosmani.github.com/todomvc/) by way of [Trek Glowacki grunt-based port](https://github.com/trek/ember-todos-with-build-tools-tests-and-other-modern-conveniences)

 ## Usage